- Brompton Hall School

 - W www.bromptonha…n-yorks.sch.uk

-- A state special school for boys and girls aged from 8 to 16.
+- A state special school for boys aged from 8 to 16.
 Type of SEN provision: ASD - Autistic Spectrum Disorder; MLD - Moderate Learning Difficulty; SEMH - Social, Emotional and Mental Health; SpLD - Specific Learning Difficulty.

 - Boarding: Yes